phidiaLam/youtube_search_video/README.md

     a6AHVbfyQVs
    ```
     you can input like this `gNd5Zdc1voI@T4_ImSneNIE@kyfb8lGAveY` to input multiple video id.
+    **(PS: The home page only support correct input to redirect next page.
+(The input content must be in the list and with right format.)
+    The channelChoose page only redirect to next page correctly when you choose some channels.
+It can not redirect correctly when you choose nothing.)**
 2. then, `127.0.0.1:8080/youtubeClinet/channelChoose.jsp` will show the channel according to video ids which you gave.
 You can choose several channels and submit.
 3. `127.0.0.1:8080/youtubeClinet/videoList.jsp` page will show the video cover image and title according to channel ids which you gave.
 4. final, click `details` button to go to `127.0.0.1:8080/youtubeClinet/videoDetail.jsp` page.
 This page will show cover image, title, descript, pushlish time, view counts, like counts, dislike counts and commend counts to you.